avniproject/avni-website/src/pages/blog/2024-06-20-yenepoya-visit.md

 - The field workers carry a Digital BP apparatus, Weighing machine, Glucometer, Measuring tapes, and other necessary apparatus.

 - Before starting to collect the data, the field workers approach the Head of Household, explain the purpose of their visit, and try to convince him/her to cooperate with them to collect the data.
-The data is collected only after verbal consent is given from the Head of the household.
+The data is collected only after written consent is given from the Head of the household and all the individuals.

 - Once the consent is given by the HOH, the field workers capture the data using their smartphones in the Avni app.